-3. Organisation of RSE within the PSHE Curriculum at St. John's CE Middle School
+3. Organisation of RSE within the PSHE Curriculum at Witton Middle School

-PSHE at St. John's is a planned programme of learning through which children and young people acquire the knowledge, understanding and skills they need to manage their lives.
+PSHE at Witton Middle School is a planned programme of learning through which children and young people acquire the knowledge, understanding and skills they need to manage their lives.
 As part of a whole school approach, PSHE develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.